mudar/SnooZy/README.md

 SnooZy can also be used as an auto-lock on unplug or simply as for power connection history.

 This app can be useful to save battery when using a **solar charger**, where power connectivity relies on weather conditions!

-It was initially developed as a fix for battery drain issues on **Samsung Galaxy Nexus**: some devices randomly detect a power connection without any charger being actually connected to the phone.
+It was initially developed as a fix for battery drain issues on **Samsung Galaxy Nexus**.
-This would drain the battery because of the screen turning on to display the "Charging" message, multiple times per hour till screen timeout.

 ##Features
 * Lightweight background service detecting power connection/disconnection.